nimbleapproach/argo-demo/kustomizehelloworld/README.md

 - A version on *https://hw-dev.paulpbrandon.uk* with a message from *The moon*
 - A version on *https://hw-prod.paulpbrandon.uk* with a message from *Planet Bong*

+## Ingress controller
+This example presumes the use of an Ingress Controller, though Ingress will do nothing if it isn't present.
+See https://github.com/nimbleapproach/argo-demo/blob/main/ingress/README.md for more info
 *TODO Example of defining a kustomize app via the argo CLI*